 An anterior cruciate ligament (ACL) sprain or tear is one of the most common knee injuries.
-At Perimeter Orthopaedics, PC in Atlanta, Georgia, board-certified orthopedic surgeon Daniel Nicholson, MD, and his skilled team offer everything you need for an ACL injury, from on-site diagnostic imaging to physical therapy.
+At Perimeter Orthopaedics, PC in Atlanta and Woodstock, Georgia, board-certified orthopedic surgeon Daniel Nicholson, MD, and his skilled team offer everything you need for an ACL injury, from on-site diagnostic imaging to physical therapy.
 Call or book an appointment online today for comprehensive care of ACL injuries.

 The anterior cruciate ligament (ACL) is one of four main ligaments in your knee.
 The ACL crosses in front of the posterior cruciate ligament (PCL) to form an X inside your knee.
 These ligaments work together to stabilize the knee’s rotation and control back-and-forth motion.